So, You Got a Sunburn—Here’s What to Do Now

-What should you do immediately when you realize you’re sunburnt?
+What should you do immediately?

-Don’t panic, just remember these steps: rinse with cool/lukewarm water (if it’s your whole body, consider a diluted apple cider vinegar bath).
-Then load up on antioxidants to neutralize the free radical exposure, and follow with Bio-Oil (for body) or Elizabeth Arden Advanced Ceramide Capsules (for face) because it’s packed with vitamins A and E, which works with the skin to promote cell regeneration.
-Oral NSAIDs like ibuprofen or naproxen (if not allergic or contraindicated) will help minimize inflammation & pain.
+“Don’t panic!
+Rinse off with cool or lukewarm water, and if your whole body is affected, consider a diluted apple cider vinegar bath to calm inflammation.
+Then, load up on antioxidants to neutralize the free-radical exposure—try Bio-Oil for your body and Elizabeth Arden Advanced Ceramide Capsules for your face.
+Both are packed with vitamins A and E, which work with the skin to promote cell regeneration.
+Ibuprofen or naproxen (aka: Aleve) will also help minimize inflammation and pain.”

 What about makeup over a burn?

-What should you do to help heal the skin quickly when it starts peeling?
+What should you do about peeling?

-Tell us the truth: Is one sunburn really bad for your skin long-term?
+Is one sunburn really bad for your skin long-term?

-The best thing you can do for your skin is to protect it—from the sun, from pollution, from environmental assaults.
+“The best thing you can do for your skin is to protect it—from the sun and pollution.
 Studies show that suffering one or more blistering sunburns in childhood or adolescence more than doubles a person’s chances of developing potentially deadly melanoma later in life.
-My patients often associate a sunburn as an immediate reaction, but damage from the sun occurs over a lifetime and can cause wrinkles, sagging, and even melanoma.
+My patients often associate a sunburn as an immediate reaction, but damage from the sun occurs over a lifetime and can cause wrinkles, sagging, and even melanoma.”